avantrec/avantrec.github.io/sonoplus-faq/index.md

 This approach has a strong focus on [security](https://www.balena.io/docs/learn/welcome/security/) both in terms of the software that runs on SonoPlus devices as well as the means by which the devices are remotely accessed and managed.

 SonoPlus requires an Internet connection only for remote management and software updates.
-Its AirPlay function doesn't require an Internet connection.
+The AirPlay function itself doesn't require an Internet connection.

 ## Is SonoPlus for me?